William Davidson (lumberman)

 William Davidson (1740 – 17 June 1790) was a Scottish-Canadian lumber merchant, shipbuilder and politician.
 He was the first permanent European settler on the Miramichi River in New Brunswick.

 Arrival in the New World

 Davidson was born in Cowford, in the Parish of Bellie, Moray, Scotland, and was engaged in salmon fishing as a young man (see River Spey).
 He was born John Godsman, but changed his name to William Davidson after his grandfather.
-In 1765 he arrived in Nova Scotia and obtained extensive land grants, he and a partner getting 100,000 acres (400 km2), of which 2/3 was Davidson's share.
+In 1765 he arrived in Nova Scotia and obtained extensive land grants of 100,000 acres (400 km2) with his good friend, John Cort, of which 2/3 was Davidson's share.
 This amounted to a strip of 13 mi on either side of the Miramichi River (then a part of Nova Scotia) with fishing and lumbering rights.
 He was required to clear and improve the land and establish one Protestant settler for every two acres (8,000 m2).
 He settled many people on the Miramichi.
 Davidson is best known as the first settler in the Miramichi.